Mistralys/application-localization/README.md

 ## Examples

-To run the example editor UI, simply run a `composer update` in the package folder, and open the `example` folder in your browser.
+To run the example editor UI, simply run a `composer update` in the package folder, and open the `example` folder in your browser (provided the package is in your webserver's webroot).

 ## Origins